ejcx/100daysoffunctions/README.md

+# 💯 functions
+Inspired by [Hilary Hahn's](https://www.instagram.com/violincase/) _One hundred days of practice_ I am going to build one hundred lambda functions.

+I will write one hundred lambda functions over one hundred days.

-# 100daysoffunctions
+# 1.
-100 days of (lambda) functions.